Cara Cunningham: Appearance, transition and gender identity

 Cunningham has expressed discontent with the LGBT community not understanding her genderbending and accompanying gender expression or gender identity: "I can understand straight people being confused but within the gay community?
 The gay on gay hatred or the gay on gay discrimination is what I find so puzzling."
 She said "when other queer people say, 'If you were really transsexual...' – because I lived as a girl for three years and people ask, 'Was that all an act?'
 That's the biggest thing that I get disgusted by."
-Cunningham said if it were all an act, she would not have gone through the trouble for three years; for example, using women's bathrooms and therefore encountering problems in airports.
+Cunningham said if it were all an act, she would not have gone through the trouble for three years: for example, using women's bathrooms and having trouble in airports.
 Cunningham said she thought the whole point of being transgender is being what you feel on the inside.
 "For me, I wonder why do you have to just feel like a woman trapped in a man's body?
 Or vice versa?
 Why can't you identify with both genders and tap into those without being accused of dressing up as a girl for attention?"
 Cunningham feels that she was "fulfilling whatever vibe [she wants] to go with at that time."
 She "[tries] to block out people's voices in [her] head and just go with how [she feels]."
 She acknowledged, however, that her masculine look being "easier on [her] family and society" factored into her presenting as masculine.

 In a Queerty February 2014 interview, Cunningham stated that she was reconsidering whether or not to transition to a female gender identity.
 "I think I'm getting tired of that chameleon lifestyle," she stated.
 "Like I said, I know I would be 100 percent happy living as a girl.
 But it's a lot of work, and it's a lot of therapy you have to go through.
 And I'm willing to put in that work."
 She added, "Some people get a haircut.
 I change genders or gender aesthetics.
 I don't know that I'll ever be content just one way or another."
 Cunningham said that she is on a journey when assessing that part of her life, and that she would not mind completely transitioning.
 She said that while living as an "everyday guy", she wanted to see if she liked the experience, but that she was unhappy living that way and it did not work because that is not who she is.